Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Professional biases that overlook neurodiversity.

-Executive functioning challenges, including planning, memory, and organization
+Executive functioning challenges, including with planning, memory, motivation, and organization

 Sensory processing difficulties